strobe-audio/strobe-receiver/README.md

 ### Linux

-Use chrt to use a FIFO scheduler by default (plus running as root enables the fifo scheduler for the audio thread)
+Use chrt to use a Round-robin scheduler by default (plus running as root enables the fifo scheduler for the audio thread)

-    make && sudo chrt -f 99  /home/garry/elixir-current/bin/iex -S /home/garry/elixir-current/bin/mix
+    make && sudo chrt --rr 99  /home/garry/elixir-current/bin/iex -S /home/garry/elixir-current/bin/mix

+Running the entire app as fifo seems like a good idea but seems to lead to madness -- perhaps because the receiver starves the rest of the system of processor time (?).
+Things stop working anyway.

 TODO
 ----